KimikaTeorikoa/python-notes-tccm/contents/flowcontrol.md

 ## Conditionals (if)

-Conditional statements are used to execute a block of code depending on the results of one or more logical tests.
-The basic syntax is as follows:
+In many cases, we want to execute a piece of code depending on the results of one or more conditions (which we will call logical tests).
+This is actually one of the main control flow structures in Python (and most programming languages).
+The basic syntax in Python is as follows:
 ```python
 if condition1:
     # A number of actions that take place if condition1 is True